IQNOMY/platform_documentation/theoryconcepts/profiling.rst

 These dimensions are seen in the realtimedesk, on individual level if you look into a visitor or in analysis about groups of visitors.

 You can create dimensions in the MyLiquidSuite application.

+3 types dimensions:

+* Standard dimensions: you can activate them, but can't change them.
+* Basic dimensions: custom dimensions based on last 10 pagevisits events.
+* Advanced dimensions: custom dimensions that can be configured by an IQNOMY consultant.

 .. _standard-dimensions: